 - Throw everything into a stainless steel bowl, mix together thoroughly and store in mason jars in the fridge or freezer!

-- If you would like to add some more sweetness to this recipe, you can mix in a few drops of stevia or top it with a little bit of maple syrup when serving.
+- If you would like to add some more sweetness to this recipe, you can mix in a few drops of stevia or top it with a little bit of maple syrup or fresh fruit.

-- I really like vanilla so I usually add a bit more vanilla each time I serve this recipe.
+- I really like vanilla so I usually add a bit more vanilla each time I serve this recipe and sometimes I will add in a few drops of my favourite DoTERRA essential oils!